-Funding for The Station, the first Southwest Virginia mixed-use project we financed, included a VHDA permanent loan for \$870,000; \$540,000 from REACH Virginia subsidy funds and features a 3 percent interest rate.
+Funding for The Station, the first Southwest Virginia mixed-use project we financed, included a VHDA permanent loan for \$870,000 and \$540,000 from VHDA's self-generated funds, featuring a 3 percent interest rate.
 The loan balance is at VHDA's prevailing taxable bond rate.
-Other funding-which VHDA helped bring to the table-included a \$120,000 Department of Housing and Community Development loan and \$302,950 from the 9th Congressional District Loan Fund, grants, and owner equity.
+Other funding-which VHDA helped bring to the table-included a \$120,000 Department of Housing and Community Development loan, a \$302,950 loan from the 9th Congressional District Loan Fund, grants, and owner equity.
 Virginia Community Capital provided the construction financing for the project, and People, Inc. provided a small permanent loan to fill in a gap in the project.